Talanor/fictional-octo-fiesta/front/octo/README.md

 Most of the code right now is taken from https://github.com/DHTMLX/react-widgets I take no credit from this and just wish to tinker and learn stuff

+Almost forgot: I took the icons in part from https://www.flaticon.com/ and in part from th official DHTMLX website.
+Don't own them, don't claim them.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).